vGateway installation on RasbperryPi

 1. Click on the vGateway name on the vGateway panel.
 The details panel will then appear.

-2. On the right side of the gateway details panel, click on IoT Hardware Images to view a list of image generation options.
+2. On the right side of the gateway details panel, click on SBC and IoT Images to view a list of image generation options.

 3. Click the play icon for the right version of the device.